Simple Potato and Peas Curry (Aloo Matar) Recipe

-I used fresh peas in this recipe, but if you don't have fresh, you can use frozen peas, instead.
+I used fresh peas in this recipe, but if you don't have any, you can use frozen peas, instead.

 When I make aloo matar, I use the slow-cooking method (on the stovetop).
 If you are in a rush, however, you can use a pressure cooker to achieve the same result.